BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_18.md

 From here, follow the path to the left, bridging gaps with ice.
 Enter the next room.
 Defeat the grunt to pick up 3 *Exp.
 Candy XL* and an *EV Tuner*.
 Back at the elevator, go straight to the right and use Glaceon to bridge a gap towards *PULSE Readout 8*.
 Up and left from here, you'll find a room containing glass, so we'll come back later.
 Continue bridging gaps and enter the room on the right.

-### Gave Blake the Ring Route Aster Fight

-If you refused giving Blake the ring, skip ahead to the next section.

-**Meteor Private Aster (2x Ultra Potion).
-Field: Factory Field**
-- Solrock, Lv.
-84, @Light Clay, Ability: Levitate, Adamant Nature, IVs: 31
-    - Stealth Rock
-    - Reflect
-    - Explosion
-    - Light Screen
-- Golurk, Lv.
-84, Ability: No Guard, Bashful Nature, IVs: 31
-    - Dynamic Punch
-    - Earthquake
-    - Thunder Punch
-    - Shadow Punch
-- Krookodile, Lv.
-85, @Muscle Band, Ability: Intimidate, Adamant Nature, IVs: 31
-    - Earthquake
-    - Outrage
-    - Rock Slide
-    - Foul Play
-- Passimian, Lv.
-85, @Life Orb, Ability: Defiant, Jolly Nature, IVs: 31, EVs: 4/252/0/0/0/252
-    - Close Combat
-    - Earthquake
-    - Rock Slide
-    - Gunk Shot
-- Lycanroc-Midday, Lv.
-86, @Life Orb, Ability: Sand Rush, Jolly Nature, IVs: 31, EVs: 4/252/0/0/0/252
-    - Brick Break
-    - Rock Slide
-    - Crunch
-    - Drill Run
-- Lycanroc-Midnight, Lv.
-88, @Elemental Seed, Ability: No Guard, Adamant Nature, IVs: 31, EVs: 4/252/0/0/0/252
-    - Thunder Punch
-    - Stone Edge
-    - Throat Chop
-    - Swords Dance
+Back in Ametrine Mountain, we made a choice whether or not to give Blake the Ruby Ring.
+If we gave him the ring, we will have the following fight:

+!battle(["Aster", :AsterKnight, 5], "Factory Field")

 It's been a while since we've seen Aster on this route.
 This time he encorporates a few of Eclipse's Pokémon into his own team.
 As usual, he focuses on Rock and Ground types, with Passimian there to provide hard hitting coverage.
 His team is generally pretty fast and physical, so speed control and/or some physical tanks will probably be able to find success.
 If you can tank an Explosion from Solrock and set up, he has no priority moves to prevent a sweep.
 He'll give you the *Meteor Card*.

-### Finishing Up in the Workstation

-If you didn't get it from Aster, grab the *Meteor Card* at the top.
+If you refused to give Blake the Ruby Ring, grab the *Meteor Card* at the top.
 You can also get 3 *Exp.
 Candy XL*.
 Open the pods in this room.

 **Relationship Point Choices:**
 - Use Heal Bell on Noel (+1 Noel)